 How to Make Bacon Wrapped Scallops

-The secret to juicy and tender scallops with crispy bacon wrapped around is to pre-bake the bacon.
+The secret to juicy and tender scallops with crispy bacon wrapped around is to pre-bake the bacon (1).
 Bacon takes a lot longer to cook than scallops so trying to cook them at the same time, will leave you with dry and rubbery scallops.

 To pre-bake the bacon, bake it at 400°F on a prepared baking sheet for about 7-10 minutes, depending on the bacon.
-Bake the bacon until it’s a little more than halfway done, but not quite crispy.
+Bake the bacon until it’s a little more than halfway done, but not quite crispy (1).

-Allow the bacon to cool until it can be handled without burning your hands.
+Allow the bacon to cool until you can be handle it without burning your hands.

 Once the bacon is cooled, it’s time to prepare the scallops!
 Start by gently patting the scallops dry with a paper towel.
-Then, season them with salt, pepper, garlic powder, and brown sugar all over.
+Then, season them with salt, pepper, garlic powder, and brown sugar all over (2).

 Wrap a slice of the half-cooked bacon around each scallop.
-Once wrapped, secure the bacon in place with a toothpick.
+Once wrapped, secure the bacon in place with a toothpick (3).

 Turn on your broiler and make sure the rack is about 6 inches away from the top of the oven.
 I recommend using the low broil setting if you have one, especially if your scallops are large.
 This will help them cook through more evenly.

 Cook the scallops for 6-8 minutes, flipping them with tongs halfway through cooking.
-You’ll know the scallops are perfectly baked when the bacon is crispy and the scallops are opaque all the way through.
-Remember – you don’t want a cool center in the scallop, but you also don’t want them to be so cooked that they’re rubbery.
+You’ll know the scallops done when the bacon is crispy and the scallops are opaque all the way through.

-To reheat the scallops, sear them in a warm, preheated skillet for a couple of minutes on each side until warmed through.
+To reheat the scallops, sear them in a preheated skillet, over medium heat, for about a minute on each side until warmed through.
 I’ve found this to be the most effective way of reheating the scallops, as sometimes putting them back into the oven has lead to them drying out.

 Ingredients